vimal0777/Ansible/README.md

 Ansible is an open-source automation platform.
 It is very, very simple to set up and yet powerful.
 Ansible can help you with configuration management, application deployment, task automation.

 ### Pre-requisites
-An AWS EC2 instance (on Control node)
+An AWS EC2 Ubuntu instance (on Control node) Installation steps: on Amazon EC2 instance
-Installation steps:
-on Amazon EC2 instance